XtremeCmd/python-mini-projects/README.md

 -9.
 Music playlist analyzer:- Analysis songs based on their rating and return a list of highest rated songs along with duration of the playlist, super useful while making a playlist.
 It uses the topics of 1.
 List comprehension 2.
 Reduce 3.
 Map 4.
 Filter.

 -10.
 Bank Account using oop:- A bank account program that can perform functions like deposit and withdraw using the simplest of OOPs concepts like classes and objects.

+-11.
+Encapsulated Bank Account:- This program is similar to the previous program but with the extesion of encapsulation.